aspose-total/Aspose.Total-Products/total/en/android-java/conversion/powerpoint-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to XLTX in Android via Java or Online App" h2="Export POWERPOINT file to XLTX in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a POWERPOINT file to XLTX is a great way to make your presentation more accessible and easier to share.
+XLTX files are much more widely supported than POWERPOINT files, so they can be opened and edited on a variety of different devices and platforms.
+Additionally, XLTX files are much smaller in size than POWERPOINT files, making them easier to store and share.

+<h2>How Aspose.Total Helps for PowerPoint to XLTX Conversion</h2>

-You can easily convert POWERPOINT file to XLTX in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export POWERPOINT file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLTX.
+Aspose.Total for Android via Java is a powerful suite of tools that makes it easy to convert POWERPOINT files to XLTX.
+The process is simple and straightforward, and can be completed in just two steps.
+First, you can export the POWERPOINT file to HTML using Aspose.Slides for Android via Java.
+Then, you can use Aspose.Cells for Android via Java to convert the HTML to XLTX.
+This process is quick and easy, and can be done in just a few minutes.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}